harness/developer-hub/release-notes/security-testing-orchestration.md

   - Users with view access for Security Issues at the Project level, but not the Account level, could not view issue details.
 (STO-6421)

   - Some scanners such as Gitleaks would appear with the label **Unknown Scan Tool** rather than the correct product name.
-(STO-6454) (STO-6337)
+(STO-6454, STO-6337)

+  - Added an **Exclude** field to the SonarQube step and removed the **Include** step.
+The **Exclude** field corresponds to the `sonar.exclusions` setting, which you can use to [narrow the focus](https://docs.sonarsource.com/sonarqube/latest/project-administration/analysis-scope/#excluding-specific-rules-from-specific-files) of a SonarQube scan.
+(STO-6441)

 #### Version 1.67.2